seanmcelroy/nntp-client/README.md

 nntp-client
 ======

-A .NET Core implementation of the NNTP protocol that can be used to create an NNTP newsgroup reader client.
+A .NET Core compatible implementation of the NNTP protocol that can be used to create an NNTP newsgroup reader client.
 This repository features a classlib which can be referenced, and a small example console application that demonstrates its ability to connect to an NNTP server and operate as a client.

 This client project grew out of NNTP-related interests in the McNNTP repository.